Manage users and permissions

 Manage new users and user access

-At the top of the page, you’ll find an overview of users for your organization: the number of total users, joined users, pending users, and users requesting access.
+At the top of the page, find an overview of users for your organization: the number of total users, joined users, pending users, and users requesting access.

 Invite new users